 Why is important to have my DRAM assessed?

-A DRAM which is greater than normal width anywhere along your central tendon is clinically significant and requires personalised advice as to safe exercises and or support garments.
+A DRAM which is greater than 2cm anywhere along your abdomen is considered to be clinically significant and requires specific abdominal exercises.

 What should avoid if I have a DRAM?